wa2ab1/KoiPad/README.md

-# KoiPad: Perfect Numpad Companion with Rotary Encoder
+# KoiPad: External Numpad Companion with Rotary Encoder

 KoiPad is your perfect companion to a numpad-less keyboard setup.
 With its large 4 cm rotary encoder shaped like its eyeball and a fishing line made of USB-C cable, you'll never have to work alone at your desk ever again!
 Use the numpad to crunch in numbers for projects and calculations!